Edward Howell (actor): Television series, TV movies and film

 After a lengthy successful career in radio and on stage he had a prominent career on television, starting from the 1960s appearing in numerous Australian serials, including My Name's McGooley, What's Yours?, Skippy the Bush Kangaroo, Homicide, Division 4 and Cop Shop.

 He appeared in the Brisbane TV play The Absence of Mr Sugden.

 He was best known for his recurring role as Bert Griffiths in the long-running rural soap A Country Practice.

 In film during the latter he appeared in The Cars That Ate Paris and Careful, He Might Hear You.

 Personal life

-He was married to Mary Grace Cecilia Long (born Sheffield, 2 May 1902- died Sydney, New South Wales, Australia, 1961) on 11 May 1927, an English-born stage and radio actress and theatre director whom he also collaborated with and known professionally as Therese Desmond or Molly Long, whom he had met whilst appearing with Sydney's Playbox Theatre, marrying at the St. Mary's Cathedral in Sydney, Australia.
+He was married to Mary Grace Cecilia Long (born Sheffield, 2 May 1902– died Sydney, Australia, 1961) on 11 May 1927, an English-born stage and radio actress and theatre director whom he also collaborated with and known professionally as Therese Desmond or Molly Long, whom he had met while appearing with Sydney's Playbox Theatre, marrying at the St Mary's Cathedral in Sydney.
 Mary suffered a stroke in 1955 and died in 1961.
-Edward died on 20 August 1986, in a nursing home in Chatswood, New South Wales at the age of 84, and was cremated.
+Edward died on 20 August 1986, in a nursing home in Chatswood at the age of 84, and was cremated.
+Their daughter, Madeline Howell, was the second wife of the British actor Geoffrey Keen.